dzhang32/autogroceries/README.md

 Options:
   --store [sainsburys|waitrose]  The store to shop at.  [required] --ingredients-path PATH        Path to csv file (without header) detailing
                                  ingredients.
-Each line should in format
-                                 'ingredient,quantity' e.g. 'eggs,2'.
+Each line should be in the format 'ingredient,quantity' e.g. 'eggs,2'.
                                  [required]
   --log-path PATH                If provided, will output shopping log to this
                                  path.